thomasgtaylor/how.wtf/content/post/2023-04-07-gyp-no-xcode-or-clt-version-detected.md

 ---
-title: gyp no xcode or clt version detected
-date: 2023-04-07T22:25:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-04-07 22:25:00-04:00
 description: How to fix the "gyp no xcode or clt version detected" error for MacOS
-categories:
-- OS
 tags:
-- Mac
+- mac
+title: gyp no xcode or clt version detected
 ---

 On a fresh update of MacOS, an error may occur: